Parequula melbournensis

-Parequula melbournensis, the silverbelly, Melbourne silver biddy or silver biddy, is a species of fish in the family Garreidae, the mojarras.
+Parequula melbournensis, the silverbelly, Melbourne silver biddy or silver biddy, is a species of ray-finned fish in the family Garreidae, the mojarras.
 The species was first described by Francis de Laporte de Castelnau in 1872.
-It is the only member of the monotypic genus Parequula erected by Franz Steindachner in 1879.
 It is native to the coastal waters of southern Australia at depths from 3 to 100 m.
 This species can reach 22 cm in total length.

 Description

 P. melbournensis is similar to Gerres subfasciatus, but can be distinguished from G. subfasciatus by its long-based anal fin and dorsal fin that is not anteriorly elevated.